7 Ways to Stay Safe When Using Facebook Marketplace

 Enlist a buddy

 Have a spouse, friend, or neighbor accompany you to the meeting.
 Don’t wear expensive jewelry or clothing.
 Do wear sneakers so you can run if needed, said Siciliano.
 Also, let others know your plans for the transaction.
 Communication is key.
+Read on for some secrets you never knew were hiding in your Facebook profile.

 Notify the police if the transaction is at your home